 Wellcome-funded researchers should ensure that the provision of data, materials or technical assistance to external users is acknowledged in resulting research papers, in line with best practice in that field.
 But these papers would only fall under the our policy where a Wellcome-funded researcher appears as a co-author.

 Research papers, monographs and book chapters arising from the Medical Humanities Small Grants scheme are not required to comply with our policy.
 We’ll consider requests to make such outputs open access on a case-by-case basis.
 Please email firstname.lastname@example.org for advice.

-We actively monitor research papers authored by our funded researchers to ensure they comply with our policy.
-This includes the review of publications listed in ongoing grant reporting and in end-of-grant reports.
+We monitor research papers authored by our funded researchers to make sure they comply with our policy.
+We do this when researchers apply for funding, and when they submit their end-of-grant reports.